Quotas in Amazon DynamoDB - Amazon DynamoDB

 Simultaneous readers of a shard in DynamoDB Streams

-For single-Region tables that are not global tables, you can design for up to two processes to read from the same DynamoDB Streams shard at the same time.
+For single-Region tables that are not global tables, you can design for up to two simultaneous processes to read from the same DynamoDB Streams shard at the same time.
 Exceeding this limit can result in request throttling.
 For global tables, we recommend you limit the number of simultaneous readers to one to avoid request throttling.

 Maximum write capacity for a table with DynamoDB Streams enabled